orsonteodoro/oiledmachine-overlay/SECURITY.md

 - It was reported upstream but upstream does not want to fix it after 2 or 4 year(s) it was reported, or if those versions are EOL.
 If it was EOL, note it so we can bump the package.
-- The vulnerability is in the wild and being actively exploited but the vendor is unwilling to fix it.
+- The critical to high vulnerability is in the wild and being actively exploited but the vendor is unwilling to fix it.
 It is recommended to discuss in private first.
 DO NOT SEND A ISSUE REQUEST YET.

 If you make a report, there is a chance it will be ignored or closed so don't be offended.